• Skip to primary navigation

 Adding other seasonal fruits sweetens cranberry sauce without as much sugar.
 Pears and grapes cook down to a softer texture, whereas apples can maintain crispness unless cooked longer.

-Cranberry pear sauce
+Cranberry sauce with pears

 Apple bourbon cranberry sauce recipe by Rhubarbarians